Donatas Motiejūnas: Žalgiris (2005–2008)

-In 2005, Motiejūnas began his career playing with Žalgiris Kaunas' junior team, Žalgiris-Arvydas Sabonis school, who play in the Lithuanian National Basketball League.
-In 2007–08, he made his debut for the senior team in a Baltic League game against the ASK Riga.
+In 2005, Motiejūnas began his career playing with Žalgiris Kaunas junior team, Žalgiris-Arvydas Sabonis school, who played in Lithuania's second-tier National Basketball League.
+In 2007–08, he made his debut for the senior team in a Baltic Basketball League (BBL) game against the ASK Riga.
 He scored 15 points in 22 minutes.

-Aisčiai Kaunas (2008–2009)
+Aisčiai (2008–2009)

-In 2008, Motiejūnas signed with Aisčiai Kaunas for the 2008–09 season where he went on to average 19.9 points and 7.0 rebounds in 29.3 minutes per game, and he scored a season-high 29 points in a Lithuanian League game against Nevėžis on March 22, 2009.
+In 2008, Motiejūnas was loaned to Aisčiai for the 2008–09 season where he went on to average 19.9 points and 7.0 rebounds in 29.3 minutes per game, and he scored a season-high 29 points in a Lithuanian League game against Nevėžis on March 22, 2009.

+In April 2009, Motiejūnas participated in the Nike Hoop Summit and on 14 April 2009 scored 21 points for the Team World which defeated 97–89 Team USA.

-Benetton Treviso (2009–2011)
+Benetton Basket (2009–2011)

-In August 2009, Motiejūnas signed a multi-year deal with Benetton Treviso of the Lega Basket Serie A. In 33 league games in 2009–10, he averaged 9.8 points and 5.2 rebounds per game.
+In August 2009, Motiejūnas signed a multi-year deal with Benetton Basket of Italy's Lega Basket Serie A. In 33 league games in 2009–10, he averaged 9.8 points and 5.2 rebounds per game.

 In April 2010, Motiejūnas declared for the 2010 NBA draft, but later withdrew and returned to Benetton.
-He went on to win the 2011 EuroCup Rising Star award after helping Benetton reach the EuroCup 2010–11 Final Four, averaging 10.9 points and 5.6 rebounds per game.
+He went on to win the 2011 EuroCup Rising Star award after helping Benetton reach Eurocup's 2011 Final Four, averaging 10.9 points and 5.6 rebounds per game.

 Asseco Prokom (2011–2012)

 On June 23, 2011, Motiejūnas was selected with the 20th overall pick in the 2011 NBA draft by the Minnesota Timberwolves.
 The next day, his rights were traded, along with Jonny Flynn, to the Houston Rockets in exchange for Brad Miller and the draft rights to the 23rd overall pick, Nikola Mirotić.
 Due to the NBA lockout, Motiejūnas returned to Europe.

-On September 22, 2011, Benetton loaned Motiejūnas to Asseco Prokom of Poland for the 2011–12 season.
+On September 22, 2011, Benetton loaned Motiejūnas to Asseco Prokom for the 2011–12 season.
 On December 7, 2011, he recorded a career-high 21 rebounds (18 defensive) against Union Olimpija, the most defensive rebounds in a EuroLeague game since the 2000–01 season.
-He also helped lead Asseco Prokom to a ninth consecutive PLK title in 2012.
-During the seventh and final game of the PLK Finals, he recorded 23 points and 11 rebounds.
+He also helped lead Asseco Prokom to a ninth consecutive Polish Basketball League title in 2011–12.
+During the seventh and final game of the finals, he recorded 23 points and 11 rebounds.